ukanlei/frontendMentor/qr-code-component-main/README.md

 }
 ```

-and replaced it with `margin:auto` instead:
+and replaced it with `margin:auto` instead.
+The `auto` margins will assume the leftover space, centering item where there's leftover space, and switching to normal alignment when there's not.

 ```css
 .container {